vosamoilenko/TetrisWebGL/readme.txt

   3.5 "1" or "8": rotate the object drawn 90 degrees counterclockwise
   3.6 "3" or "0": rotate the object drawn 90 degrees clockwise
 Extra tasks:
-  1. Background image
+  1. Background image - done
   2. Multiple colours - done
   I have already implemented this in 2.3.
-  3. Tetris shapes
+  3. Tetris shapes - done
+  Added two functions setLShapePrimitiveVerticies and setTShapePrimitiveVerticies for creating tetris shapes.

   // If applied, this commit will